ghodss/kubernetes.github.io/docs/admin/high-availability/index.md

 etcdctl cluster-health
 ```

-You can also validate that this is working with `etcdctl set foo bar` on one node, and `etcd get foo`
+You can also validate that this is working with `etcdctl set foo bar` on one node, and `etcdctl get foo`
 on a different node.

 ### Even more reliable storage